arup-group/ansible-role-speckleserver/README.md

 speckleserver\_version: Version of SpeckleServer to download and install.
 Can be a numbered version in major.minor.micro format or "latest" (default: latest)

 speckleadmin\_version: Version of the SpeckleAdmin plugin to download and install.
-Can be a numbered version in major.minor.micro format or "latest" (default: latest)
+Can be a numbered version in major.minor.micro format

 speckleserver\_server\_name: A name for this SpeckleServer instance.